Monte Carlo Retirement Simulation: Why Your Plan Needs a Stress Test

 Is there a better method than Monte Carlo?

-Historical backtesting (running your plan against every actual historical starting year) is complementary to Monte Carlo.
-Both approaches have weaknesses.
-Monte Carlo can generate scenarios that never actually occurred in history.
-Historical testing is limited by the number of historical periods available.
-Using both provides more confidence.
+Historical backtesting (running your plan against every actual historical starting year) is complementary, not superior.
+Monte Carlo can generate scenarios that never occurred in history.
+Historical testing is limited by the number of available historical periods (fewer than 60 non-overlapping 30-year windows since 1926).
+Using both provides more confidence than either alone.